near/nearcore/test-utils/state-viewer/README.md

 It's hard to know in advance which predicates will be of interest.
 If you want to check that none of function calls use more than X gas, feel free to add the check yourself.

+### `view_chain`

+If called without arguments this command will print the block header of tip of the chain, and chunk extras for that block.

+Flags:

+* `--height` gets the block header and chunk extras for a block at a certain height.
+* `--block` displays contents of the block itself, such as timestamp, outcome_root, challenges, and many more.
+* `--chunk` displays contents of the chunk, such as transactions and receipts.